You will find various 3D Models and prints that I have made.

 While the room is dark and if you have lights on your bed you can see through the blankets.

-No need to tape up seems and such, I may during winter, but right now in summer the gaps allow excess heat to escape.
+No need to tape up seems and such, I may during winter, but right now in summer, the gaps allow excess heat to escape.
 And I can adjust these upper holes to allow heat to escape.
-The tents just hang, no sealed or lower connections
+The tents just hang, with no sealed or lower connections

-With using magnets the sides can be easily removed, and if you fold from door and right side over top, you can remove whole unit as a single piece to place aside unit it is needed again.
+With using magnets the sides can be easily removed, and if you fold from the door and right side over top, you can remove the whole unit as a single piece to place aside the unit if it is needed again.

 This is an updated version of my color wheel with variations.

 2 layers both 0.3mm.
-I sliced with only 1 layer, so second is just a copy so nozzle comes into contact with all ready printed 2nd layers.
+I sliced with only 1 layer, so the second is just a copy so the nozzle comes into contact with already printed 2nd layers.

 Images should be marked, So far I think each brand of filament will get a different color wheel.